-Wednesday Sunny.
-Very hot inland.
-Light winds becoming E/NE 15 to 20 km/h in the morning then shifting S/SW 15 to 25 km/h in the late morning.
+Wednesday Partly cloudy.
+Light winds becoming S/SW 15 to 25 km/h during the afternoon then becoming light during the evening.
 Possible rainfall: 0 mm Chance of any rain: 0%.

 Perth Weather Forecasts

 Shacks in the fishing village of King Ash Bay in the Northern Territory's Gulf of Carpentaria have been flooded by the McArthur River.